ylou-at-oldwestbury/cimg-demo/README.md

 This is the minimal CImg demo shown on the Tutorial section of the website.
 This repository aims to make the example build across macOS and Windows.

+## Install CImg

+### macOS

+In macOS, I recommend [Homebrew](https://brew.sh) for installing libraries like CImg.

+To install Homebrew, go to [https://brew.sh](https://brew.sh) and follow the instructions there.

+Afterwards, run the following command in Terminal to install CImg.

+    brew install cimg

 ## Dependencies

 This demo utilizes a minimal set of dependencies that CImg requires but does not include.